Pakistan names "dedicated democrat" as U.S. envoy

 She said Rehman's appointment would have been negotiated between the government and the military leadership, which would have had to have approved the appointment.

-"Definitely this name would have come from the Kayani-Pasha team," she said, referring to army chief General Ashfaq Kayani and military intelligence chief Lieutenat-General Ahmad Shuja Pasha.
+"Definitely this name would have come from the Kayani-Pasha team," she said, referring to army chief General Ashfaq Kayani and military intelligence chief Lieutenant-General Ahmad Shuja Pasha.

 Rehman, a former journalist, was information minister for Zardari after the restoration of civilian rule following a 2008 election.
 But she resigned in March 2009 over disagreements with